kendarorg/PhpNuget/README.md

 ## Updates

 * 3.0.12.11
-	* Added "count" value on all packages requests for nuget
+	* Added "count" value on all packages requests for nuget 3.5
+	* Verified compatibility with Nuget.exe 2.8, 3.4, 3.5
+	* Compatibility with PHP7

 * 3.0.12.10
     * Added wait dialogs for long operations (update, upload from external nuget and refresh packages)